couchbase/n1k1/README.md

   - use "." as the label and labelPath of ["."] to hold the entire document?
   - 'real' fields need a label prefix char, like '.'?
-    - example: if labelPath [".", "city"] is projected into label ".city", then it can be referred to efficiently later as labelPath [".city"] from then on directly from the Vals slice?
+    - example: if labelPath [".", "city"] is projected into label `.["city"]`, then it can be referred to efficiently later as labelPath [`.["city"]`] from then on directly as a numeric index intoa Vals slice?

 - attachments
   - some encodings of label can mean hidden "attachment"?